the-hideout/.github/profile/README.md

 - 🤖 [Stash](https://github.com/the-hideout/stash) - The official tarkov.dev Discord bot
 - 💻 [Tarkov Data API](https://github.com/the-hideout/tarkov-data-api) - The GraphQL API that powers everything
 - 🖼️ [Tarkov Image Generator](https://github.com/the-hideout/tarkov-image-generator) - Tool to generate images from the local icon cache
-- 🔄 [Tarkov Crons](https://github.com/the-hideout/tarkov-crons) - Cron jobs that sync database information to our Cloudflare workers for the GraphQL API
+- 🔄 [Data Manager](https://github.com/the-hideout/tarkov-data-manager) - Data manager that core contributors to the project can use to update items in the database.
+It also contains cron jobs that sync database information to our Cloudflare workers for the GraphQL API
 - 💚 [Status](https://github.com/the-hideout/status) - The official status page for tarkov.dev, api.tarkov.dev, and much more

 *Look around and you will find much more!*